Alma Har'el: Bombay Beach

 Bombay Beach is a 2011 feature film about the rusting relic of a failed 1950s development boom.
 The Salton Sea, a prominent character in the film, is a barren Californian landscape often seen as a symbol of the failure of the American Dream.

 Har'el was joined by Zach Condon of the band Beirut, whom she worked with on music videos earlier in her career, to prepare the music for the film.

 LoveTrue

 LoveTrue is a 2016 genre-bending documentary that brings Har'el's signature poetic imagery and fascination with performance in nonfiction to three complementary stories about love.
-The film had its world premiere at the 2016 Tribeca Film Festival, where its had multiple sold-out screenings and received positive reviews.
+The film had its world premiere at the 2016 Tribeca Film Festival, where it had multiple sold-out screenings and received positive reviews.